ramm24/web-assembly-test/README.md

-# web-assembly-test
+# Web Assembly Test
-Web Assembly Test
+Test for web assembly using assemblyscript